Central and Western District: Demographics

 In Hong Kong's 2011 Census the district population was 251,519, down four percent from 261,884 in the 2001 census, and with an average of 2.7 people for each of the 89,529 households.
 Among the 18 districts, Central and Western has the second highest median household income in the territory (behind only Wan Chai District).
 In terms of average size of households, it is third smallest at 2.8 persons, behind only Wan Chai and Yau Tsim Mong District, at 2.7 each.

-In 2016 census, the district population was slightly reduced to 243,266 or down 3% from 2011.

-Central and Western District has a relatively ethnically diverse population.
-83% of the district's residents are Chinese, and the largest ethnic groups are Filipinos (6%) and white people (5%).
+In 2021 census, the district population was slightly reduced to 235,953 .It has a relatively ethnically diverse population.
+As of 2021, 77% of the district's residents are Chinese, and the largest ethnic groups are Filipinos (7.6%) and white people (5.8%).
 72% of the district's residents speak Cantonese as their primary language, while 14% use English and 3% use Mandarin.

 Geography and political subdivisions

 The district is located at 22°17′00″N 114°09′00″E, based on the location of the General Post Office in Central.
 With an area of 12.4 km2, the district occupies the northwestern portion of Hong Kong Island.
-It is surrounded by Wan Chai District on the east, Southern District on the south, and Victoria harbour in the north.
+It is surrounded by Wan Chai District on the east, Southern District on the south, and Victoria Harbour in the north.
 The district also encompasses Green Island and Little Green Island, two uninhabited islands to the west of Hong Kong Island.

 Areas from west to east along Victoria Harbour are: Kennedy Town, Sai Ying Pun, Sheung Wan, Central, Admiralty and other localities.